-Transport Act 1994.
+Maritime Transport Act 1994.

-Council means the Wellington Regional Council as constituted under board a vessel, but does not include the Master, a Pilot, or a person temporarily employed on the vessel while in a harbour.
+Council means the Wellington Regional Council as constituted under the crew means the persons employed or engaged in any capacity on board a vessel, but does not include the master, a pilot, or a person temporarily employed on the vessel while in a harbour.